Little Tokyo, Los Angeles: Institutions, associations, and establishments

+World War II

+In 1941, Little Tokyo reached its peak population with approximately 30,000 Japanese Americans living in Little Tokyo.
+The 1941 Pearl Harbor bombing brought an end to the increase in Japanese American population in Little Tokyo.
 The incarceration of Japanese Americans during World War II emptied Little Tokyo.
-For a brief time, the area became known as Bronzeville as African Americans and also Native Americans and Latinos moved into the vacated properties and opened up nightclubs, restaurants, and other businesses.

 Beginning in 1942, after the city's Japanese population was rounded up and "evacuated" to inland concentration camps, a large number of African Americans from the South moved to Los Angeles to find work in the labor-starved defense industry.
 Its share in the Second Great Migration almost tripled Little Tokyo's pre-war population, with some 80,000 new arrivals taking up residence there.
+For a brief time, the area became known as Bronzeville, as African Americans and also Native Americans and Latinos moved into the vacated properties and opened up nightclubs, restaurants, and other businesses.
 Prohibited from buying and renting in most parts of the city by restrictive covenants, the area soon became severely overcrowded.
-A single bathroom was often shared by up to 40 people and one room could house as many as 16; people frequently shared "hot beds," sleeping in shifts.
+A single bathroom was often shared by up to 40 people and one room could house as many as 16 occupants; people frequently shared "hot beds," sleeping in shifts.
 Poor housing conditions helped spread communicable illnesses like tuberculosis and venereal disease.
 Crimes like robberies, rapes, and hit-and-run accidents increased, and in May and June 1943 Latino and some African American residents of Bronzeville were attacked by whites in the Zoot Suit race riots.

 In 1943, officials bowed to pressure from frustrated residents and proposed building temporary housing in nearby Willowbrook, but the majority-white residents of the unincorporated city resisted the plans.
 In 1944, 57 Bronzeville buildings were condemned as unfit for habitation and 125 ordered repaired or renovated; approximately 50 of the evicted families were sent to the Jordan Downs housing complex.
 In 1945, many defense industry jobs disappeared and the workers moved elsewhere in search of new employment.
 Others were pushed out when Japanese Americans began to return and white landlords chose not to renew leases with their wartime tenants.